python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

 The documentation of this project is separated in two sections: User facing and dev facing.

 User facing docs are hosted at `RTD`_.
 They are the main way the users of our library are supposed to get information about the objects.
-They don't care about the technical side, they just want to know what they have to pass to make it work, what it actually does.
+They don't care about the internals, they just want to know what they have to pass to make it work, what it actually does.
 You can/should provide examples for non obvious cases (like the Filter module), and notes/warnings.

 Dev facing, on the other side, is for the devs/maintainers of this project.
-This is a big part of the documentation we have neglected thus far, but not anymore!
 These doc strings don't have a separate documentation site they generate, instead, they document the actual code.

 User facing documentation